Consultant Lawyer Advisory & Practice Strategy – Sydney & Australia

 We advise:

-Consultant lawyers within small, mid-size, and large firms
+consultant lawyers within small, mid-size, and large firms

-Independent practitioners operating under consultancy or fee-share models
+independent practitioners operating under consultancy or fee-share models

-Solicitors deliberately transitioning into consultancy roles
+solicitors deliberately transitioning into consultancy roles

-Solicitors deliberately transitioning out of consultancy and into fully solo practice
+solicitors deliberately transitioning out of consultancy and into fully solo practice

 This work is for lawyers with an existing or emerging practice who want to stop operating on instinct alone and start making structural, strategic decisions.